javimangal/Dust-Microbiome-Review/README.md

 -   Weekly [department](https://www.uu.nl/en/organisation/faculty-of-veterinary-medicine/about-the-faculty/departments/iras) meeting on 28/05/2024.
 [Slides](docs/presentations/presentation-iras-28_05_2024.pdf)
 -   [Veterinary Science Day](https://veterinaryscienceday.nl/) on 06/06/2024.
 [Poster](docs/presentations/poster-VSD-06_06_2024.pdf)

+You can [contact me](mailto:j.mancillagalindo@uu.nl) or post a request on this repository in case you encounter any issues, or if you'd like to discuss or ask a question on how to use this resource.

 ## Getting started

 In order to replicate these analyses, I suggest that the user follows these steps: